noahehall/theBookOfNoah/0current/virtualization/k8s/k8s.verbose.md

 ### pods

 - the basic building block within k8s for deployment, scaling and replication
-- manages 1/more groups of colocated containers
+- manages 1/more groups of colocated ephemeral containers
   - every container belongs to a pod, typically one-to-one,
     - you can deploy many containers to a single pod and they will all share the same virtual env, network address, and can communicate over localhost
     - you cannot split containers ina pod across nodes